alexs2112/MonoRogue/Roadmap.md

    * Target screen should give priority to targetable enemies, right now it is just by distance.
 Can also overlap the bottom of the screen
    * Armor subscreen should show hearts, not numbers for defense
    * Creature screen needs to scale by window
+   * It is possible that the player can have too many hearts on easy if they have the Warden's Armor (4 blue hearts + 1 blue heart + 5 red hearts)

  * Minor fixes
    * Have item notifications not stop auto movement